-Numerous grain sorghum production resources for the 2010 cropping season are available for viewing/downloading from http://lubbock.tamu.edu/sorghum These resources are from a series of Texas AgriLife Extension Service grain sorghum workshops conducted repeated since 2007.
+Numerous grain sorghum production resources for the 2012 cropping season are available for viewing/downloading from http://lubbock.tamu.edu/sorghum These resources are from a series of Texas AgriLife Extension Service grain sorghum workshops conducted since 2007.
 You can also receive these through your county AgriLife Extension office.
-In addition, the United Sorghum Checkoff Program has partnered with Extension to prepare a pocket production guide for West Texas, and the full version though not yet available on line, may be requested from the Texas AgriLife Research & Extension Center at Lubbock (Trostle).